akmonengine/volt/README.md

 ## Knowledge
 ### Entity
-An entity is the end object in a game (a cube, a character, a collision detector...).
-It is only defined by its identifier called entityId.
+An entity is the end object in a game (e.g. a character).
+It is only defined by its identifier called EntityId.
 This identifier is randomly generated, its type uint64 avoiding to generate twice the same id.
 It is also required to set a name for each entity, only used to easily retrieve them when required.

 Looking at the benchmark, a scene can handle between 100.000 to 1.000.000 depending on your machine and the complexity of the project.
 But of course, the lower the better, as it will allow the project to run on slower computers.

 ### Component
-What makes an entity functional is the combination of it(s) Component(s).
+An entity is composed from 1 to N Component(s).
 It is a structure of properties, and should not contain any logic by itself (meaning no functions).
 The Components are manipulated by Systems.